Jericho leadership team

 In September 2021, Jericho transitioned to a team leadership model, with two senior staff members serving together to lead the team dedicated to our mission to serve the academic, physical, social, and spiritual needs of Danbury’s at-risk youth.

-Mark D. lounsbury, Co-Executive Director
+Mark D. lounsbury, Executive Director

 Mark cropped.jpg